 Comparative Religion MAIS Handbook

-Graduate student mailboxes are in the Graduate Reading Room, room 311 Thomson Hall.
-Aside from being a good place to study or meet other students, this is the Graduate Reading Room and features 5 computers, and a small “kitchen” with a refrigerator, sink and microwave.
-Your UW student card is your “key” to the graduate reading room.
-Be sure to take your card to Mark Haslam, the Jackson School computer specialist, whose office is on the fourth floor, so that he can activate your card.
+Graduate student mailboxes are in the Graduate Lounge, room 311 Thomson Hall.
+Aside from being a good place to study or meet other students, this is the Graduate Lounge and features 5 computers, and a small “kitchen” with a refrigerator, sink and microwave.
+Please see the Graduate Program Adviser for the entry code to the lounge.

 |Advising and Resources|